CrazyFedde/docs/commands.md

 <a name="rank"></a>
 ### Rank

-Displays the users rank, level, xp and how much xp they need to level up.
+Displays the user's rank, level, XP and how much XP they need to level up.

 The **[Levels & Experience](#level)** feature must be enabled to run this command.